centic9/headset-charge-indicator/README.md

 On Ubuntu/Debian based distributions, install the following packages

-    sudo apt-get install python3-gi libappindicator3-dev
+    sudo apt-get install python3-gi libappindicator3-dev gnome-icon-theme

 On others, you might need to install `pygobject`, but this is untested, PRs with more information welcome!

 ### Building HeadsetControl

-Follow the instructions at https://github.com/Sapd/HeadsetControl/ for building the binary and adjust the path to it in `headset-charge-indicator.py`.
+Follow the instructions at https://github.com/Sapd/HeadsetControl/ for building the binary and note down the path to it.

 You can check the helper application manually via `headsetcontrol -b -c`